-Effective July 1, 2013, first-time student loan borrowers (no outstanding student loan balance) may borrow up to 150% in Direct Subsidized Loans measured by the published length of his/her current program.
+If you were a first-time borrower on or after July 1, 2013, and before July 1, 2021, first-time student loan borrowers (no outstanding student loan balance) may borrow up to 150% in Direct Subsidized Loans measured by the published length of his/her current program.
 For example, if the student is enrolled in a two-year specialized associate degree program, the maximum period for which a Direct Subsidized Loan is potentially available is three years (150% of 2 years = 3 years).
 Changing programs of study does not restart the clock.
 Time already used is subtracted from the maximum time allowed.